Jit-EASE/Stress-Emotion-Detection/README.md

 This prototype forms part of the MSc Business Economics Report 2025:
 “Evaluating the Effectiveness of Corporate Mental Health Interventions on Employee Well-being and Productivity in Ireland.”

-Developed as an econometric data augmentation and validation system, the framework integrates:
+Developed as an econometric data augmentation and validation system, the framework integrates - (exploratory variables only for this research)

 -- Facial analytics (emotion, demographic, blink-frequency analysis)